Ode to Goldberg's

 When my younger half-sister, Shari, was growing up, she used to say that she did not keep Kosher but instead kept "Kosher-style."
 I knew exactly what she meant.
-She didn't actually abide by the strict and exact rules of Kashrut (outlawing, among other things, the mixing of milk and meat and the exquisite delicacy known and worshipped as "bacon?), but she refrained from eating anything egregiously non-Kosher, like, say, a baloney sandwich with American cheese and iceberg lettuce on Wonder bread.
+She didn't actually abide by the strict and exact rules of Kashrut (outlawing, among other things, the mixing of milk and meat and the exquisite delicacy known and worshipped as "bacon"), but she refrained from eating anything egregiously non-Kosher, like, say, a baloney sandwich with American cheese and iceberg lettuce on Wonder bread.
 That would not only not be Kosher, it would be the opposite of Kosher-style.

 The decor at the Goldberg's where I ate and worked and lived was wonderfully random and garish in time-honored deli tradition, a low-budget and homemade tribute to the Great White Way featuring disturbingly yet fascinatingly off-brand representations of Broadway attractions like The Little Mermaid.
 The waitresses all seemed to have been working there since the place began, if not since the beginning of time, which only adds to the sense that this is not just a particularly nifty Jewish style deli, but every Jewish deli ever.

 I haven't been back to Goldberg's much since I moved out of my in-laws' basement and to Decatur.
 I've eaten at the Toco Hills branch and some of the other locations, but there is a nostalgic magic to the Marietta location that's impossible to reproduce anywhere else.